paulourbano/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

-Report made as part of the course Reproducible Research, given by Roger D. Peng, Jeff Leek and Brian Caffo, on its August 2014 iteration.
+Report made as part of the course Reproducible Research, given by Roger D. Peng, Jeff Leek and Brian Caffo, on its September 2014 iteration.

-The code and text below encompass the activities asked as part of the peer assessment 1 of the course, sent for evaluation on the August, 17th, 2014.
+The code and text below encompass the activities asked as part of the peer assessment 1 of the course, sent for evaluation on the September, 14th, 2014.

 ## Loading and preprocessing the data
 The first action is to load the data from an activity monitoring device used to collect data at a 5 minute interval.
 As explained in the assignment description, the data consists of two months of measurements from an anonymous individual collected during October and November, 2012 and include the number of steps taken in 5 minute intervals each day.